ji-zai/personal-site/content/essays/seek-truth.md

 - Conscious vs. subconscious models.
 ### Learn by doing
 ### Choose the right identity

 ### Choose what you want
+### Remember what you want
+In the messy process of getting what you want, it's incredibly easy to forget what you wanted in the first place, or rather, subconsciously morphing what you want without your say.

+The act of reminding yourself of your want is critical in order to stay on course.
 ### Learn to put the mind at ease
 ### Minimize dogma
 The cost of dogmatic beliefs is rising exponentially in tandem with technology.